-When it comes to managing most of the regenerative treatments are combined with hydrodissection.
+When it comes to management, most of the regenerative treatments are combined with hydrodissection.

-Hydrodissection is a minimally invasive technique of using a needle under ultrasound guidance to gently use pressure of the solution injected to break up the scar tissue surround the treated nerve.
+Hydrodissection is a minimally invasive technique of using a needle under ultrasound guidance to gently use the pressure of the solution injected to break up the scar tissue surrounding the treated nerve.